MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-analyze-activity-logs-with-microsoft-graph.md

 ### Fine-tune your queries

-To search for specific activity log entries, use the $filter query parameter with one of the available properties.
+To search for specific activity log entries, use the $filter and createdDateTime query parameters with one of the available properties.
+Some of the queries below use the `beta` endpoint.
+The `beta` endpoint is subject to change and isn't recommended for production use.

 - [Sign-in log properties](/graph/api/resources/signin#properties)
 - [Audit log properties](/graph/api/resources/directoryaudit#properties)